AviatrixSystems/Docs/HowTos/rbac_faq.rst

 Aviatrix RBAC aims to achieve two objectives:

-  - **Granular Access Control** A Controller administrator in a specific permission group can perform certain tasks for a subnet of Aviatrix `Access Account <https://docs.aviatrix.com/HowTos/aviatrix_account.html>`_.
+  - **Granular Access Control** A Controller administrator in a specific permission group can perform certain tasks for a subset of Aviatrix `Access Account <https://docs.aviatrix.com/HowTos/aviatrix_account.html>`_.
 For example, a Controller administrator can be limited to perform on his own AWS account VPC attachment function.
   - **Self Service** A Controller administrator in a specific permission group can onboard its own cloud accounts on the Controller and perform tasks.
 For example, a Controller administrator can be allowed to onboard his own AWS account on the Controller and create a group of users for different tasks on this access account.

 How does RBAC work?